 The COVID-19 health care crisis may well have sped up the age of telehealth, leading experts say.

-In the Washington, DC area, for example, a recent report on local radio station WTOP noted that, “telehealth’s moment has arrived” and continued, nothing that DC-area patients are “embracing virtual visits” with medical providers for evaluation, diagnosis and treatment for common ailments and even Coronavirus testing referrals.
+In the Washington, DC area, for example, a recent report on local radio station WTOP noted that, “telehealth’s moment has arrived” and continued, noting that DC-area patients are “embracing virtual visits” with medical providers for evaluation, diagnosis and treatment for common ailments and even Coronavirus testing referrals.